What is the Board of Registered Nursing?

 The BRN's Diversion Program is an alternative to the discipline process for nurses whose practice may be impaired due to chemical dependency or mental illness.
 This confidential Program protects the public while enabling the nurse to be rehabilitated.

-Operating an Online License Verification System and a Toll-Free License Verification System
+Operating an Online License Verification System

 - the person is licensed as an RN